-The Play Integrity API helps protect your apps and games from potentially risky and fraudulent interactions, such as cheating and unauthorized access, allowing you to respond with appropriate actions to prevent attacks and reduce abuse.
+The Play Integrity API helps you check that interactions and server requests are coming from your genuine app binary running on a genuine Android device.
+By detecting potentially risky and fraudulent interactions, such as from tampered app versions and untrustworthy environments, your app’s backend server can respond with appropriate actions to prevent attacks and reduce abuse.

 - Genuine app binary: Determine whether you're interacting with your unmodified binary that Google Play recognizes.